Chris Brazzell

-Chris Brazzell (born May 22, 1976) is an American former professional football wide receiver in the Canadian Football League (CFL) for the Edmonton Eskimos, BC Lions, Hamilton Tiger-Cats and Winnipeg Blue Bombers.
+Chris Brazzell (born May 22, 1976) is an American former professional football player who was a wide receiver in the Canadian Football League (CFL) for the Edmonton Eskimos, BC Lions, Hamilton Tiger-Cats and Winnipeg Blue Bombers.
 He also was a member of the New York Jets and Dallas Cowboys in the National Football League (NFL).
-He played college football at Angelo State University.
-His son, Chris Brazzell II, plays college football for the University of Tennessee and previously did so for Tulane University.
+He played college football for the Angelo State Rams.
+His son, Chris Brazzell II, played college football for the Tennessee Volunteers and for Tulane University.
+He was selected by the Carolina Panthers in the third round of the 2026 NFL draft.

 Early life

 Brazzell attended Alice High School, where he helped start a run by the Coyotes as a playoff powerhouse through the 1990s.
 As a senior in 1993, he caught 75 passes for 1,971 yards (26-yard average), which at the time, gave him a high school national record for most yards receiving in a single season.
 He also had a career-high 309 yards receiving game.

 That season, his team reached the Class 5A Region IV finals, while he received All-state, South Texas MVP and District MVP honors.